FraunhoferISST/edc-samples/policy/policy-02-provision/README.md

     -d @policy/policy-02-provision/resources/fetch-catalog.json -s | jq
 ```

-Please replace the {{contract-offer-id}} placeholder in the [negotiate-contract.json](resources/negotiate-contract.json) file with the contract offer id you found in the catalog at the path dcat:dataset.odrl:hasPolicy.@id.
+Please replace the {{contract-offer-id}} placeholder in the [negotiate-contract.json](resources/negotiate-contract.json) with the contract offer id you found in the catalog at the path dcat:dataset.odrl:hasPolicy.@id.